 Few things can change the course of a normal day faster than back and neck pain.
 For men and women in Indiana and Kentucky, the team of specialists at Commonwealth Pain & Spine offer comprehensive diagnostic and treatment services that can help you get to the bottom of back and neck pain and find a path to lasting relief.
 Book your appointment today to get started by calling to speak with a member of the administrative staff at the office nearest you.
 Commonwealth’s Kentucky offices are in St. Matthews, Elizabethtown, Lexington, Crestview Hills, Owensboro, and London.
 Indiana offices are in Evansville, Vincennes, New Albany, Carrollton, and Jasper.
+They also serve patients from Northern Kentucky and Cincinnati, Ohio.

 Your back is a complex network of bones, muscles, nerves, tendons, ligaments, blood vessels, and other soft tissues.
 A number of different things can cause back pain, including: